OpenPaymentNetwork/FerlySite/backend/Sphinx/customer.rst

     :reqheader Authorization: See :ref:`Authorization Header`.

     :statuscode 200:
-        **If successful the response body is a JSON object with the following attributes:**
+        **If successful the response body is a JSON object with a list of the following attributes:**
             ``routing_number``
                 The routing number of the ACH funding proxy.
             ``account_number``